These 1964 Alaska Earthquake Stories are amazing accounts from survivors of the biggest earthquake ever recorded in North America.

 The picture above shows the huge concrete slabs that fell off the JC Penney building and came crashing down on the street below, crushing cars and trapping people.

-A story is often told about a small boy who was separated from his family right in front of the Rexall Drug store after the quake.
+A story is often told about a small boy who was separated from his family right in front of the Rexall Drug store (pictured above) after the quake.

-In the confusion, and not knowing what to do, the shop owner placed the boy in the store's picture window where his family spotted him and the boy was happily reunited with his family.
+In the confusion, and not knowing what to do, the shop owner placed the boy in the store's picture window where he could be seen.
+As a result, the boy was happily reunited with his family.

-The damaged Book Cache store pictured above was all that remained of a favorite downtown destination for Anchorage shoppers.
+The damaged Book Cache pictured above, was all that remained of a favorite downtown destination for Anchorage shoppers.

 After the quake, it was shocking to see areas of our town that were left looking more like a scene from a war movie, than the Anchorage we all knew and loved.

-Can you even imagine how the people who were shopping in those businesses or walking on the sidewalk, or even driving by, must have felt like when those first powerful jolts began shaking everything apart?
+Can you even imagine how the people who were in those businesses, on the sidewalk, or even driving by, must have felt when those first powerful jolts began shaking everything apart?

-The 1964 earthquake struck on March 27th, Good Friday.
+The 1964 earthquake struck on Good Friday, March 27th.

 And because of the holiday, children were not in school.